plewalle/OptimalPaths_QMTP/README.md

 Specifically: QMTP_MLP_run.py is associated with Fig. 9.2, and QMTP_SQT_run.py is associated with Fig. 9.10.
 The other auxiliary codes included here define various integration, simulation, and/or plotting functions that are used in the run scripts.

-The current v1 of this code has Kraus Operators and equations of motion hard-coded for the examples shown in the textbook and in prior published works on the topic.
-Look for an update soon with added functionality to apply the basic integration tools to a wider range of examples, along with some refinements for speed and ease of use.

 The original published research works on which Fig. 9.2 and the associated codes are based are:

 [1] Philippe Lewalle, Areeya Chantasri, and Andrew N. Jordan.
 Prediction and characterization of multiple extremal paths in continuously monitored qubits.
 Phys.
 Rev. A 95 042126 (2017) or arxiv:1612.07861.